catherinepope/papermod/content/posts/create-run-docker-container.md

 Of course, there should also be an `index.html` file.

-I'm using a very simple example, which displays a random image from Unsplash:
+I'm using a very simple example, which displays a random image from Picsum:

 ``` html
 <!DOCTYPE html>